bovem/publications/README.md

 * Row picture and Column Picture
 * Linear Independence, Rank of Matrix and Span
-* Vector Spaces and Sub spaces
+* Vector Spaces and Subspaces
-* Example of Sub spaces
+* Example of Subspaces
 * Row space, Column Space and Null Space

 ### Applications

-* List, Arrays and Matrices in Python3
+* List, Arrays, and Matrices in Python3

 ## [Complete Calculus](https://medium.com/complete-calculus)